ABORIGINAL AND TORRES STRAIT ISLANDER FUTURE STUDENTS INFORMATION EVENINGS

 Tuesday 20 July 2021 | 6.00pm - 7.30pm | Parramatta South Campus (Face to Face)

 Tuesday 7 September 2021 | 6.00pm - 7.30pm | Webinar (Online)

-Western’s Aboriginal and Torres Strait Islander Future Students Information Evenings are an opportunity for members of the community to learn about the wide range of course on offer and how Western can assist you during your studies.
-Different pathways to study, scholarships, life on campus and the range of support services on offer are also covered.
+The Aboriginal and Torres Strait Islander Future Students Information Evenings at Western Sydney University are an opportunity to hear about what courses are on offer and how Western can help you during your studies.
+Learn about the different pathways to study, the support services available, scholarships on offer and life on campus.

 4 - 11 July 2021